-A selection of french styled linen door panels made using either light weight sheer linen or medium weight 100% linen for more privacy.
+A selection of french styled linen door and sash window panels made using either light weight sheer linen or medium weight 100% linen for more privacy.
 Most door panels can be personalised with machine embroidered monograms and are finished with lace and European trimmings.
 I incorporate heirloom sewing techniques and a high standard of workmanship.
 Most can also be customised to suit your own design preferences.

 Taking care of your door panels has never been easier.
 In the past it was normal practice for housewives to regularly boil their linen.
 Fortunately we now use machines and a hot wash helps to kill germs, remove dirt from between threads and thoroughly cleans the fabric.
 Linen becomes softer after multiple washes and can withstand many washing cycles as linen fibres are stronger than other commonly used fibres, such as cotton.